finkelshtein/SunflowersWales/content/events/Military base December 2023/index.md

 Is it possible not to help, knowing that all the warriors need our help?
 Various help depending on the circumstances.
 Impossible!

-Thank you, <a href="https://www.facebook.com/irina.creeger/" target="_blank">Irina Garmash-Creeger</a> and Ukraine UK Unity, for involving us in this project, and we look forward to new meetings!
+Thank you, <a href="https://www.facebook.com/irina.creeger/" target="_blank" rel="noopener noreferrer">Irina Garmash-Creeger</a> and Ukraine UK Unity, for involving us in this project, and we look forward to new meetings!

 So, let's not stop!